 Each chapter has some seven lessons.
 Lessons introduce a few new words at a time.
-Teachers using the platform should adopt a similar method to the one used in the teaching of the alphabet, keeping the number of unfamiliar items to a minimum.
+Teachers using the Akelius Digital Language Course should adopt a similar method to the one used in the teaching of the alphabet, keeping the number of unfamiliar items to a minimum.
 You progress from the most basic vocabulary to more complex structures and expressions.
 The user discovers new material gradually, moving from basic words and phrases to more dialog-heavy interactions.
 Each lesson lasts no longer than ten minutes and is focused on a particular communicative goal.

-The Alphabet
+• The Alphabet

-For the beginners, the beginning part of the platform introduces letters of the alphabet and their most common sounds.
+For the beginners, the beginning part of the Akelius Digital Language Course introduces letters of the alphabet and their most common sounds.
 The approach used to present the alphabet may be unfamiliar to teachers, so it is summarized below: